-- Placement into a 250 or 300-level class on the placement exam administered by the Department of Modern and Classical Languages
+- Placement into a 300-level class on the placement exam administered by the Department of Modern and Classical Languages

 - Students who can document proficiency in the following ways may request a waiver of the requirement by submitting the Foreign Language Waiver Request Form to the Office of Undergraduate Academic Affairs along with the required official supporting documentation.

 - A qualifying TOEFL score submitted with their application to Mason.
 No other documentation is required.

 - Attendance at a high school (or equivalent institution) in which the language of instruction is not English.
 Students must have attended the institution for at least four years or have graduated.
 An official transcript showing dates of attendance and/or degrees received is required.

 - Certification of language proficiency from another accredited institution.
 An official transcript showing the certification and any additional information available about the testing or credit awarded by the other institution is required.